Everyday Life (Coldplay album): Commercial performance

-Everyday Life debuted at number-one on the UK Albums Chart with 80,974 units sold, becoming Coldplay's eighth consecutive studio album to achieve the feat and the third-fastest selling record of the year in the United Kingdom, behind Ed Sheeran's No.6 Collaborations Project and Lewis Capaldi's Divinely Uninspired to a Hellish Extent.
-It debuted number seven on the United States' Billboard 200 with 48,000 equivalent units, including 36,000 pure album sales.
-According to the IFPI, the album sold 740,000 pure copies around the world in 2019, making it the 11th biggest record of the year.
-The release also made Coldplay the seventh most successful group of said period.
+Everyday Life debuted at number-one on the UK Albums Chart with 80,974 units sold, becoming Coldplay's eighth consecutive studio album to achieve the feat and the third-fastest selling record of the year in the United Kingdom.
+It debuted number seven on the US Billboard 200 with 48,000 equivalent units.
+In Japan, the album debuted at number 10 with 5,886 physical copies.
+The International Federation of the Phonographic Industry (IFPI) stated that Everyday Life was the eleventh best-selling release of 2019, with 740,000 pure units.
+It has sold more than a million copies as of January 2020.

 Track listing

 All tracks are written by Coldplay, with production from Rik Simpson, Dan Green and Bill Rahko, except where noted.